-Jane began her teaching career in EFL at eighteen and, since 2001, has worked as a Politics tutor, teacher and lecturer for top London tutoring agencies, as a freelancer and in universities in the UK and US.
+Jane began her teaching career in EFL at eighteen.
+Since 2001, she has worked as a Politics tutor, teacher and lecturer for top London tutoring agencies.
+In addition, Jane works as a freelancer and in universities in the UK and US.

-Jane Jones has also worked as a youth worker supporting students from immigrant communities at an FE college in East London and has a Certificate in Counselling Skills from City Lit College.
-When Jane isn’t tutoring, she spends the majority of her time working on her own writing projects, which focus on applying her expertise in feminist philosophy to contemporary political and cultural issues.
-Her work has been published in The Guardian, New Statesman, and PopMatters.
+Jane Jones has also worked as a youth worker supporting students from immigrant communities at an FE college in East London.
+She has a Certificate in Counselling Skills from City Lit College.
+When Jane isn’t providing private tuition, she spends the majority of her time working on her own writing projects.
+Her focus is applying her expertise in feminist philosophy to contemporary political and cultural issues.
+Her work has appeared in The Guardian, New Statesman, and PopMatters amongst others.